RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 **NOTE:** This documentation covers setup on Windows and Linux only, not MacOS.

 First clone this repo or download a ZIP and extract the folder.
-You'll want to drag the Plugins folder into your projects main directory.
+You'll want to drag the Plugins folder into your project's main directory.
 If you already have a Plugins folder present in your directory, drag the MultiplayerSessions folder located in the downloaded Plugins folder into your existing Plugins folder.

 ![Screenshot](Images/Drag.png)